GETAWAYS & RESORTS · BIKE-GASTRONOMY

 At Carrera Café before departure

-A double espresso and a Borderon et Fils focaccia at Carrera Café: the breakfast of a cyclist who knows what they're doing.
-Settle in for five minutes, check the route on the map, and set off with a full tank and the desire to see the river from the heights of Charlevoix.
+A double espresso and a Borderon et Fils focaccia at Carrera Café: the cyclist's breakfast who knows what they're doing.
+We settle in for five minutes, check the route on the map, and leave with a full tank and the desire to see the river from the heights of Charlevoix.

-Coffee before you go, Charlevoix flavors when you arrive.
+A coffee before leaving, flavors of Charlevoix upon arrival.
 Carrera Café is your ideal starting point in Petit-Champlain.

 See the menu